 So there you go, hopefully you have a better idea of what to do and what not to do, but try not to get overwhelmed or spend hours playing with colour wheel tools.
 Think of your Ideal Customer profile and choose your main colours that they would like and make them feel good.

-To get you started, I'm giving you a copy of the same worksheets I use with my own clients below.
+To get you started, I’m giving you a copy of the same Ideal Customer Profile worksheets that I use with my own clients.